 - Continue to care for your scalp and hair with regular washing.

 - Continue avoiding prolonged sun exposure.

 - The donor scar should be almost mature and will likely exhibit its final size and shape.
-Some pinkish or redness in donor scar may still persist during this period.
+Some pinkish color or redness in the donor scar may still persist during this period.

 - Wear a baseball cap outside to cover your head from the sun.
-If you cannot use a cap, a strong sun block (SPF 30) and over will help protect you from the sun.
+If you cannot use a cap, a strong sun block (SPF 30 or over) will help protect you from the sun.

 - The transplanted hair becomes thicker and longer as time passes.
 Style your hair as you desire.